K3ra-y/Sustainability_Survey/Milestone2/Milestone2_EDA.md

     ##  NA's   :9

 > Analyzing the summary table, we noticed:
 >
-> **Q1\_1: How important is being environmentally sustainable to you on a scale from 1-10?**:
+> **Q1\_1: How important is being environmentally sustainable to you on
+> a scale from 1-10?**:
 >
 > **Q2: How often do you generally recycle?**:
 >
-> **Q3: What is your age group?**: 60% of the participants are from the younger groups, having 20-29 years old.
-We had a considerable amount of people with 40+, but only 5% of the respondents are 35-39 years old.
+> **Q3: What is your age group?**: 60% of the participants are from the
+> younger groups, having 20-29 years old.
+We had a considerable amount
+> of people with 40+, but only 5% of the respondents are 35-39 years
+> old.
 >
-> **Q4: Did you grow up in an environmentally-conscious family?**: 46.7% of the respondents grow up in an environmentally-conscious family.
+> **Q4: Did you grow up in an environmentally-conscious family?**: 46.7%
+> of the respondents grow up in an environmentally-conscious family.
 >
-> **Q5: Will you watch the video?**: Only 63% of the respondents confirmed that they watched the video.
+> **Q5: Will you watch the video?**: Only 63% of the respondents
+> confirmed that they watched the video.
 >
-> **Q6\_1: After watching this video about recycling, how important is sustainability to you on a self-ranked scale from 1-10 scale?**: The self rank about sustainability importance after watching the video had a slightly higher mean and median than the first one (9 and 8.1 vs. 8 and 7.8, respectively).
-However, some people who didn't watch the video answered the last question, since we had 15 respondents who said on Q5 that they passed the video, and only 9 participants answered NA to Q6\_1.
+> **Q6\_1: After watching this video about recycling, how important is
+> sustainability to you on a self-ranked scale from 1-10 scale?**: The
+> self rank about sustainability importance after watching the video had
+> a slightly higher mean and median than the first one (9 and 8.1 vs. 8
+> and 7.8, respectively).
+However, some people who didn’t watch the
+> video answered the last question, since we had 15 respondents who said
+> on Q5 that they passed the video, and only 9 participants answered NA
+> to Q6\_1.

-EDA
+# EDA
-===

 ``` r
 tidy_data %>%